gboehl/dynare/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Dynare Code of Conduct

 ## Our Pledge